PhilipPartsch/open-someip-spec/src/someip-sd.rst

 If the client is able to reliably detect the reboot of the server using the SOME/IP-SD messages reboot flag, the client shall only answer Offer Service messages after the server reboots, if configured to do so (TTL set to maximum value).
 The client shall make sure that this works reliable even when the SOME/IP-SD messages of the server are lost.

 .. feat_req:: 🎯
+    :id: feat_req_someipsd_1191
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The client shall explicitly request Initial Events by setting the Initial Data Requested Flag, if it has no active subscription to the Eventgroup.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1192
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+If the client sends out additional Subscribe Eventgroup entries and the TTL of the previous Subscribe has not expired yet, the client shall not request Initial Events.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1193
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+Reasons for the client to explicitly request Initial Events include but are not limited to:

+* The client is currently not subscribed to the Eventgroup.
+* The client has seen a link-down/link-up after the last Subscribe Eventgroup entry.
+* The client has not received a Subscribe Eventgroup Ack after the last regular Subscribe Eventgroup (see :need:`feat_req_someipsd_844`).
+* The client has detected a Reboot of the Server of this Services (see :need:`feat_req_someipsd_871`).

+.. feat_req:: 🎯
     :id: feat_req_someipsd_1168
     :reqtype: Requirement
     :security: NO